Incumbent President Ouattara declared winner of Ivory Coast election

 The remaining four candidates were not seen as viable contenders, as they lacked backing from a major political party and significant financial resources.

-One of them, former Commerce Minister Jean-Louis Billon, on Sunday had congratulated Ouattara after early partial results showed the latter with a strong lead nationwide.
+One of them, former Commerce Minister Jean-Louis Billon, on Sunday had congratulated Ouattara after early partial results showed the latter with a strong lead nationwide, winning upwards of 90 percent of the vote with turnout close to 100 percent in northern strongholds.

+The political veteran was also ahead in traditionally pro-opposition areas in the south and parts of the economic hub Abidjan where turnout was low.
+In the southern city of Gagnoa, he won 92 percent of the vote but with a turnout rate of only 20 percent.

+Many abstained amid widespread anger over Ouattara’s decision to run for a fourth consecutive term.
+Under the constitution, presidents may only serve a maximum of two terms, but the President argued his limit was “reset” by a 2016 constitutional overhaul.